Questions & Answers

 How to get ready?

-Registration forms are available online. online.
+Registration is now completely online.
+Click Here to register.
 Complete the forms online and hit submit.
 Payment of the registration fee may made using a major credit card, check, money order or cash.
 Registration is $30.00 per student.
 A two person team registration fee is $60.00, while a three person team registration is $90.00.
-Mail your ISEF forms and payment if not by credit card.
+If you are not paying by credit card, mail your payment with the name of the student in the memo line.

 West District Science Day